ALEX773-design/ALEX773-design/README.md

 - **A site for a school** (https://github.com/ALEX773-design/sunshine) - _My first project which is just a simple site made using html and css_
-- **Html program to show how basic html works**
+- **Html program to show how basic html works** (https://alex773-design.github.io/Simple-website-builder/) - _A simple project to create a basic html site and save it_

 ---